5 Best Weighted Vests for Running Workouts in 2026 – Expert Reviews & Buying Guide

 - Value analysis - We compare price to features, weight capacity, and overall performance

-We test across different running styles including steady-state cardio, interval training, and hill workouts to ensure broad applicability.
+We test across different running styles including steady-state cardio, interval training, and hill workouts to check broad usability.

 What to Look For in Running Vests